How does Kumon study prepare students for an interview?

 Behind every interview question, there’s usually a bigger picture that the interviewer is trying to paint.
 To succeed, candidates will need to be able to interpret the motivation behind every question.

 Did you know that reading questions and following instructions carefully is a significant part of the Kumon Maths and English Programmes?
-Through long-term study, Kumon students eventually become accustomed to interpreting questions as they routinely practice reading and following directions on their own.
+Through long-term study, Kumon students become accustomed to interpreting questions as they routinely practice solving problems on their own.
 This is a useful skill in any interview situation where candidates will need to figure out what the interviewer is really asking in order to give an accurate and well-thought out response.

 Responding to broad questions effectively and articulately